Suspected Coronavirus (COVID-19)?

 Please do not reply to our NHSnoreply text messages as the inbox is not manned.

-Any patient with a chronic illness who would normally attend the surgery for an annual review appointment please be aware that these appointments will now become phone consultations.
+Any patient with a chronic illness who would normally attend the surgery for an annual review appointment please be aware that these appointments are now phone consultations.
 Your nurse will contact you on the date and time that would have been allocated for your appointment.
 Please do not attend the surgery.

 When calling the surgery for results and hospital transport please ensure you are calling between